 The global header is essential to a product’s UI.
 It is a consistently available user interface element that contains functionality for the current product as well as for the entire system.
 Like the macOS Menu Bar and the Windows Start Bar, the global header provides consistent locations to invoke your product’s local navigation as well as pervasive access to system-wide functions like system settings, notifications, and navigating between products.

 This pattern covers the foundation of using UI Shell components for within and between product navigation, and introduces techniques for achieving consistency in products.

-- Hamburger: The hamburger icon is used to open product navigation such as the left panel.
+- Main menu: The main menu icon is used to open product navigation such as the left panel.

 - Header links: Links in the header are supported as product navigation, if required.
 These links should not open a new tab or link to another domain.
 These links drop down to the side menu in narrow screen widths.

 - Sub-menu: Sub-menus are supported as product navigation, if required.
 Dropdowns open on click and are closed by either selecting an item in the menu, clicking outside the menu area, or clicking on the menu label.
 When open, the chevron should point up.
 Dropdown menu labels serve only to open the dropdown; they cannot be a link to another page in the product.

 - Utilities: The header provides a home for global system-level utilities from anywhere in the site.
 Utility icons should not be used to directly navigate to an area.
 Instead, they should open a panel that provides access to other places in the product.